fiskaltrust/release-notes/portal/portal-sprint-103.md

 ### Visualization of onboarded customer cases in portal

 A new Cases View of the cases of the current user has been implemented.
-This new case page has all the same functionalities  (filtering, sorting, pagination etc) as our other tables.
-All active cases of the user after logging in, as well as the progress of each case can now be displayed.
+When a customer calls or sends an email request, a case is created internally and a case-onboarding message is sent to the customer, summarizing the case.
+Email is sent out and the cases statuts is incremented, and after that, the case is visible in Portal.
+This new Cases page has all the same functionalities  (filtering, sorting, pagination etc) as our other tables.
+All active cases of the user after login, as well as the progress of each case can now be displayed.

 ![image](images/sprint-103/image.png)